Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: A Simple Simulated Example

-We contend that permutation-based diagnostic tools are misleading when one both employs flexible learning methods and has correlated features.
-Neither, by themselves, are sufficient, although we note that the combination is in fact very common.
-We illustrate this necessity in the following theorem where we investigate the diagnostics returned by an oracle that has direct access to the response function \eqref{eq:sim}. \begin{theorem} For $f(x) = \hat{\beta}_0 + \sum_{j=1}^p \hat{\beta}_j x_j$ fit by least-squares \begin{enumerate} \item $E_{\pi} \mbox{VI}_j^{\pi} = 2 \hat{\beta}_j^2 \sum_{i=1}^n \left( x_{ij} - \bar{x}_j\right)^2$ where $E_{\pi}$ indicates the expectation over permutations and $\bar{x}_j$ is the average value of the $j$th feature.
+This example serves to isolate the reasons that the permute-and-predict methods can be misleading.
+We contend that permutation-based diagnostic tools are only misleading when one both employs flexible learning methods and has correlated features.
+Neither, by themselves, are sufficient to induce large bias, although we note that the combination is in fact very common in practice.
+This necessity is illustrated in the following theorem that investigates the diagnostics returned by an estimated linear model. \begin{theorem} For $f(x) = \hat{\beta}_0 + \sum_{j=1}^p \hat{\beta}_j x_j$ fit by least-squares \begin{enumerate} \item $E_{\pi} \mbox{VI}_j^{\pi} = 2 \hat{\beta}_j^2 \sum_{i=1}^N \left( x_{ij} - \bar{x}_j\right)^2$ where $E_{\pi}$ indicates the expectation over permutations and $\bar{x}_j$ is the average value of the $j$th feature.

-\item $\mbox{PD}_j(x) = C_j + \beta_j x$ where $C_j = \sum_{j' \neq j} \beta_{j'} \bar{x}_{j'}$
+\item $\mbox{PD}_j(x) = C_j + \hat{\beta}_j x$ where $C_j = \sum_{j' \neq j} \beta_{j'} \bar{x}_{j'}$